ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 Added XX records to the schema.tagcache_YYYY_mm table
 ```

 You need to pay special attention to the number of records loaded to the animal and tag caches.
-If this number doesn't match you may need to investiagte why there are more tags than animals or vis versa.
+If this number doesn't match you may need to investigate why there are more tags than animals or vice versa.
 Possible reasons the values may not match:

 - There are some animals with only FLOY tags, no acoustic tags (no record added to `tag_cache`).
 - There are some animals with >1 tag attached, or a tag with >1 pinger ID (multiple records added to `tag_cache`)